robinson08/DTS_KDD_2022/README.md

 [comment]: <> (Test comment)

-# DNN Distributed Training Simulator
+# DNN Distributed Training Simulator Overview
 DNN Distributed Training Simulator (DTS) is a tool used to compare the performance of various distributed training architectures for a user-specified Deep Neural Network (DNN).
 The tool allows the user to modify **any** of the following variables in the simulated network:

 | Variable       | Name in Code     | Unit     |